puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

     This can occur when you run the `puppet module` subcommand on newly provisioned Windows nodes.

     The Puppet Forge uses an SSL certificate signed by the GeoTrust Global CA certificate.
-Once a Windows system has run Windows Update at least once, it will include that CA cert in its root CA store; however, newly provisioned nodes may not have it yet.
+Newly provisioned Windows nodes may not have that CA in their root CA store yet.

+    To resolve this and enable the `puppet module` subcommand on Windows nodes, do _one_ of the following:

+    * Run Windows Update and fetch all available updates, then visit <https://forge.puppetlabs.com> in your web browser.
+The web browser will notice that the GeoTrust CA is whitelisted for automatic download, and will add it to the root CA store.
-    To resolve this and enable the `puppet module` subcommand on Windows nodes, you can either run Windows Update and fetch all available updates, or you can download the "GeoTrust Global CA" certificate from [GeoTrust's list of root certificates](https://www.geotrust.com/resources/root-certificates/) and manually install it by running `certutil -addstore Root GeoTrust_Global_CA.pem`
+    * Download the "GeoTrust Global CA" certificate from [GeoTrust's list of root certificates](https://www.geotrust.com/resources/root-certificates/) and manually install it by running `certutil -addstore Root GeoTrust_Global_CA.pem`.

 * "`Service 'Puppet Agent' (puppet) failed to start.
 Verify that you have sufficient privileges to start system services.`"